retest/surili-commons/README.md

 # surili-commons

-Common APIS for RETEST surili
+Common classes and interfaces for the Surili research project.